- Effective HIV treatment results in a fall in viral load.

 Undetectable viral load

 All viral load tests have a cut-off point below which they cannot reliably detect HIV.
 This is called the limit of detection.
-Tests used most commonly in the UK have a lower limit of detection of either 40 or 50 copies/ml, but there are some very sensitive tests that can measure below 20 copies/ml.
-If your viral load is below 50, it is usually said to be undetectable.
+When your viral load is below the level of the specific test that is being used, it is said to be undetectable.

 But just because the level of HIV is too low to be measured doesn’t mean that HIV has disappeared completely from your body.
 It might still be present in the blood, but in amounts too low to be measured.
 Viral load tests only measure levels of HIV in the blood, which may be different to the viral load in other parts of your body, for example in your genital fluids, gut or lymph nodes.